 - Best Luxury Hotel: art’otel amsterdam

 Don’t forget to also take a look at Airbnb.
 They have many accommodation options available in Amsterdam, and many of them are cheaper than your average hotel.
-Click here to get $40 off your next booking with Airbnb.
+For recommendation check out our list of the best Amsterdam Airbnbs.

 From the well-trodden tourist path, to activities a little bit more of the beaten track, Amsterdam has something to offer all of the millions of travelers who continue to flock to the Dutch capital year after year.